- Guidelines for reviewers

 What should an AE do when a peer reviewer fails to produce a report within an acceptable period of time?
 Can compensation be withheld in such cases?

 Given the time it can take to secure appropriate readers for a project, AEs should accommodate modest delays.
 Reasonable requests for additional time are the norm, and AEs should be respectful of the reviewer’s efforts and commitment to a project.
 That should be balanced with timeliness and the author’s needs.
-AEs should exercise caution in granting longer extensions (a month or more).
-If a second deadline passes without a review, the AE should take steps to line up an additional reader rather than risk longer delays for the author.
+AEs should exercise caution in granting longer extensions.
+If a second deadline passes without a review, the AE should consider securing an additional or replacement reader rather than risk longer delays for the author.
 A new reader should also be found if a reader does not respond to follow-up queries.
-In such cases, the AE should notify the original reader that the press no longer expects a report and will not compensate him or her.
+In such cases, the AE should notify the original reader that the press no longer expects a report and will not compensate them.
 There is always the possibility, however, that a late review will surface, and an AE will need to decide whether to provide the normal honorarium and whether to take the review into consideration.

 As challenging as the lack of review can be, AEs also face situations in which a review is unsatisfactory: either it fails to address the questions posed, it does so without sufficient detail, or its assessment is unclear.
 AEs should first try to encourage the reviewer to flesh out the report, but if a full review does not materialize, the honorarium may be prorated.
 Similarly, if a reviewer fails to submit a review, the press is not obliged to pay the honorarium.
 If, however, the press decides it no longer needs a commissioned report (for example, if a project is lost to another press in competition), the reviewer should still be offered the honorarium, even if the report has not yet arrived.

-What should an AE do about an obviously incompetent, biased, or ad hominem report?
+What should an AE do about a problematic or biased report?
 Can a commissioned report be disregarded?
-What is the best way to communicate such concerns to a peer reviewer?

-If the report is biased against the author’s approach, the AE should consider it in the context of the scholarly discipline in question.
+If the report is hostile to the author’s disciplinary or methodological approach, the AE should consider it in the context of the scholarly discipline in question.
 If the field is deeply divided and the author and reviewer are on opposing sides of that divide, then the review may help the author anticipate and address criticisms.
 Ideally, the AE will be aware of such disciplinary politics and will take them into consideration in selecting peer reviewers.
-If the bias is against the author personally, the review should be disregarded because it does not assess the manuscript itself.
-For the sake of expediency, it is often best to extend the usual courtesy to such a reviewer and process his or her honorarium, even if the report is disregarded.

-If a report is delayed or otherwise unacceptable, what should the AE say to the author?
-Should the author be told the reviewer is at fault, or is it best to simply cite unavoidable delays?
+If a report is delayed, what should the AE say to the author?
+Should the author be told that the reviewer is at fault, or is it best to simply cite unavoidable delays?

-What if a reviewer jeopardizes a project by revealing his or her role to others in the field?
+What if a reviewer jeopardizes a project by revealing their role to others in the field?